TEVKY/TEVKY/README.md

 ## 👋 Introduction

-Hi there!
  My name is Stephen and I'm a Production Operations Engineer based in Central USA 🇺🇸.
 I primarily build for Linux systems and I am a sucker for a well-documented docker container.

-## 🥷 Where to find me.
+## 🕵️ Where to find me.
 - [Blog](https://stephensubra.github.io)
 - [LinkedIn](https://www.linkedin.com/in/stephensubra/)